BYU-Idaho values suggestions and ideas that can improve the university.

 Use our Feedback Form to let us know what you think.

-Registration for Winter Test Prep will open November 4, 2013.
+Registration for Winter Test Prep 2014 is now closed.

 The Law School Admission Test (LSAT) is a half-day standardized test administered four times each year at designated testing centers throughout the world.
 It is administered by the Law School Admission Council (LSAC) for prospective law school candidates, the LSAT is designed to assess reading comprehension, logical, and verbal reasoning proficiencies.
 The test is an integral part of the law school admission process in the United States, Canada (common law programs only), Australia, and a growing number of other countries.
 The LSAT Test Prep course is a course to assist students in preparing to take the LSAT.